Ellwould/information_technology_and_telecommunication_abbreviations/README.md

 <br>

-## If applicable the description also contains a short note for more description in brackets and/or the first standard (from any standards body) in brackets or instead of a first standard a IETF informational/memo/best practise RFC in brackets.
+## If applicable the description also contains a short note of more infomation in brackets and/or the first instance of standardisation from any standards body in brackets.
+## If no standard can be found a IETF informational/memo/best practise RFC in brackets is used instead.

 <br>